 The Department of Social Work and Human Services offers an undergraduate degree in Human Services as well as the graduate Master of Social Work.
+Both are accredited programs (CSHSE and CSWE respectively).
 Additionally, the department offers the Child Advocacy certification and the Nonprofit Leadership certificate which are open to both majors and non-majors.

 Social Work Month: Speaker Series - The Meaning of Social Work Over the Decades

 Two students' success stories are Bianca Hannon and Will Ard

 Bianca Hannon was awarded the Verne LaMarr Lyons Memorial Scholarship, and Will Ard wins a seat on NASW Georgia Board.